-- Cash flow projection used in the calculation of the best estimate adheres to cash flows outlined in Article 28. - Cash flows of the Technical Provisions are assumed to follow a uniform basis across the year and are therefore on average the payment will be made mid-way through the year.
-We therefore discount accordingly.
+- Cashflow projection used in the calculation of the best estimate adheres to cash flows outlined in Article 28. - Cashflows within the Technical Provisions are assumed to follow a uniform basis across the year and are therefore on average the payment will be made mid-way through the year.
+Cashflows in respect of claims provisions are assumed to occur mid-way through the year, and cashflows in respect of premium provisions are assumed to occur mid-way through the following year owing to the inherent lag of claims in respect of earned and unearned business.
+Respective cashflows are therefore discounted accordingly.